 EXPLORE THIS STORY

-Diplomatic balance between both camps and concern for the Turkish economy
+Diplomatic balance between both sides and concern for Turkish economy

-Daily Sabah reports the incident with a calculated balance between US and Iranian versions, typical of Ankara's transactional diplomacy.
-The article notes CENTCOM did not immediately respond to comment requests on the F-15, while Fars (Iranian agency) and state TV immediately launched a call for the pilot's capture.
-Daily Sabah publishes a second piece where Trump declares the downed aircraft 'will not affect negotiations' with Iran -- a framing that serves Turkish interests, with Ankara playing a diplomatic corridor role.
-The paper notes strikes from 'both sides increasingly target economic and industrial infrastructure,' a detail that worries Turkey: NATO member but Iran's direct neighbor, Ankara fears the domino effect on its own economy.
-A separate article on Iran easing Hormuz passage for 'friendly vessels' reveals a fascinating fact: ships change their AIS signal to display 'Owner France' before entering Iranian waters -- the owner's nationality has become a transit pass.
+Daily Sabah reports the incident with calculated balance between US and Iranian versions, typical of Ankara's transactional diplomacy.
+The article notes CENTCOM didn't immediately respond to F-15 comment requests, while Fars and state TV immediately called for the pilot's capture.
+Daily Sabah publishes a second article where Trump declares the downed aircraft 'won't affect negotiations' with Iran—framing that serves Turkish interests as Ankara plays diplomatic corridor.
+The journal reminds readers that 'strikes by both sides increasingly target economic and industrial infrastructure,' a detail troubling Turkey: NATO member but Iran's direct neighbor, Ankara fears economic spillover.
+A separate article on Iran easing Hormuz passage for 'friendly ships' reveals a stunning fact: vessels change their AIS signal to read 'Owner France' before entering Iranian waters—nationality became a visa.

-Transactional diplomacy: Ankara presents itself as mediator without taking sides
+Transactional diplomacy: Ankara positions itself as mediator without taking sides

-Minimization of Incirlik base's role in US military logistics
+Minimization of Incirlik base in US military logistics

 Discover how another country covers this same story.